Skip to main content

 Exposing The Absurd Economics of Bitcoin's Proof-of-Work

-Bitcoin advocates claim mining is "security."
-Physics tells us it is simply waste.
+Advocates claim mining "secures" Bitcoin.
+Physics says it is nothing but waste.
 While the first book covers the macroeconomics, this book focuses on the specific mechanism of Proof-of-Work.
-Using a straightforward "Island Economy" analogy, I demonstrate why competitive energy waste cannot serve as a valid basis for a global currency.
+Using a straightforward "Island Economy" analogy, it demonstrates why competitive energy waste cannot serve as a valid basis for a global currency.

 Key Analysis Points